 Discussions and scoping for this model initiated in 2014, as multiple drainage and levee districts were evaluating the feasibility of altering their levee systems, which would require USACE approval through the 33 USC 408 (Section 408) program.
 USACE guidance was in development that describes the process and risk assessments needed to comply with Engineering Circular (EC) 1165-2-216.
-As a result of the Section 408 process and guidance, discussions with state, Federal and NGO stakeholders were initiated that would ultimately align the support and develop the scope of work for a UMR FRM hydraulic model that could serve as the starting point for follow-on studies and Section 408 alteration requests by Drainage and Levee Districts.
+EC 1165-2-216 was updated to 1165-2-220 (Reference 11) on September 10, 2018.
+As a result of the Section 408 process and guidance, discussions with state, Federal and NGO stakeholders were initiated that would ultimately align the support and develop the scope of work for a UMR FRM hydraulic model that could serve as the starting point for follow-on studies and Section 408 alteration requests by drainage and levee districts.
 Non-Federal levee system alterations are required to follow applicable state floodplain regulations and are exempt from the Section 408 requirements.
-Appendix F of EC 1165-2-220 (Reference 13) outlines the procedures required to complete the Hydrologic and Hydraulic System Performance Analysis.
-EC 1165-2-216 was updated to 1165-2-220 on 10 September 2018.
-It is envisioned this existing conditions model will serve as a starting point for future Section 408 System Performance Analyses.
+Appendix F of EC 1165-2-220 outlines the procedures required to complete the Hydrologic and Hydraulic System Performance Analysis.
+The USACE proposes this existing condition model to serve as a starting point for future Section 408 System Performance Analyses.